Frequently Asked Questions about Regenerative Stem Cell Therapies

-Stem cell therapies have been in use for several decades in a few areas (such as in the treatment of leukemia), whereas in many other areas stem cell therapies are still in the clinical testing stages and are therefore considered as experimental therapies.
+Stem cell therapies have been in use for several decades in a few areas (such as in the treatment of leukemia), whereas in some other areas treatments with the body’s own stem cell therapies are prevailing constantly.
+Certain types of stem cell therapy are still in the clinical testing stages and are therefore considered as experimental therapies.

 Unfortunately therapeutical usage of stem cells is heavily restricted in the EU.
 Nonetheless, if the patient consents to have his own stem cells isolated and reinjected in the same surgical procedure it is legal to do so.
 Other types of stem cell therapies are only to be performed in clinical trials.

 Yes, in the therapy of leukemia.
 Stem cells are currently being researched in the treatment of other types of cancer but results are still pending.

 All infections, currently most cancers, and any disease where no benefit from stem cells is to be expected.